imguptaharsh/Events-TIF/README.md

 - **APK Integrity**: Verify that the APK file is not corrupted or tampered with.
 Download it from a trusted source.

 - **Android Version**: Check that your device's Android version is compatible with the app.
-[Even TIF] may require a specific Android version or higher to run.
+Events TIF may require a specific Android version or higher to run.

 - **App Permissions**: Ensure that the app has the necessary permissions to function correctly.
 Review and grant any requested permissions during installation.

 - **Security Software**: Some security software or antivirus apps may interfere with app installations.
-Temporarily disable or whitelist [Even TIF] if needed.
+Temporarily disable or whitelist Events TIF if needed.

 ## Feedback and Support

 We value your feedback and are here to assist you.
 If you encounter any issues, have suggestions, or need assistance, please don't hesitate to contact our dedicated support team at [imguptaharsh25@gmail.com].
-We are committed to making your experience with [Even TIF] exceptional.
+We are committed to making your experience with Events TIF exceptional.